Meet the people who make Panmure so delicious

 Sri lives and works in the local area, as does most of the staff, and she enjoys the convenience of having everything she needs in one place.
 She says that working in the restaurant can be full on at times, but she goes on daily walks down to Panmure Basin to reset and relax.

-Meet Sharon of The Cafe With No Name (55 Queens Road)
+The Cafe With No Name (55 Queens Road) Sharon

 For the owner of a cafe with no name, Sharon has made quite a name for herself in the Panmure community.
 Before opening the cafe five years ago, she ran a nearby childcare centre, and now sits on the Panmure Business Association board.